f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

       curl http://www.f5test.local --write-out "%{http_code}\n" --silent -o /dev/null
    done

-Substitute the HTTP URL with your VIP’s address and open a tail of the BIG-IP LTM log from the command line.
+Substitute the HTTP URL with your VIP’s fully qualified domain name and open a tail of the BIG-IP LTM log from the command line.

 ``tail –f /var/log/ltm``